cdo remap from reduced Gaussian grid to lat-lon

 Sylvia

-RE: cdo remap from reduced Gaussian grid to lat-lon - Added by Ralf Mueller 7 months ago
+RE: cdo remap from reduced Gaussian grid to lat-lon - Added by Ralf Mueller over 2 years ago

 thx for posting your solution, Sylvia!